-- Health Sciences Information Session Attendance Verification.
-See Health Sciences Information Session information at www.suscc.edu. - 2.
-Unconditional admission to the college. - Meet the essential functions required for the PTA program. - 4.
+- 1. Unconditional admission to the college. - 2.
+Meet the essential functions required for the PTA program. - 3.
 Minimum of 10 hours of PT Observation experience with signed documentation from licensed PT/PTA. - Completion of prerequisite academic core courses with a minimum grade of "C" or higher meeting a 2.5 core GPA. - Minimum 2.0 GPA at Southern Union is previously enrolled.
-Transfer students must enter the College on clear status. - Official transcripts in Records Office from all postsecondary institution attended, along with high school transcript. - 8.
+Transfer students must enter the College on clear status. - 6.
+Official transcripts in Records Office from all postsecondary institution attended, along with high school transcript. - 7.
 Official score on ACT National or ACT Residual with a minimum composite score of 18.
 (No time limit on when the test was taken.)
-Test scores must be on file with the Records Office and a copy must be attached to the program application. - 9.
+Test scores must be on file with the Records Office and a copy must be attached to the program application. - 8.
 Submission of completed application for Physical Therapist Assistant Program by published deadline